russmckendrick/blog/content/posts/2021-10-30-managing-python-on-macos-monterey/index.md

 ```
 {{< /terminal >}}

-The last command should return something simular to the following output:
+The last command should return something similar to the following output:

 {{< terminal title="Output of the command" >}}
 ```